JonathanMauroFerrara/JonathanMauroFerrara/README.md

 ### <h2>My Experience so far!</h2>

-As a frontend developer in Koodit I have faced several challenges and overcome various obstacles.
+I have three years of experience on web development and in this time i faced several challenges and overcome various obstacles.
 What I have certainly learned so far is how to deal with the non-comfort zone.
 I am constantly engaged in projects that require know-how that I do not initially possess and that I build during the project development process.
 I am currently part of a team consisting of myself and a colleague, with her I face various challenges that come to us.
 In this company I basically learned to:
 - Manage medium to large projects
 - Knowing how to communicate effectively